Close-up of blonde hair soaking in water after being toned

 Purple shampoo is a richly-pigmented shampoo.
 It’s designed for natural blonde and bleached hair and cools your hair’s tone, neutralising any brassiness and keeping your blonde looking ashy.
 Silver shampoo works in a similar way to remove yellow and tawny brassiness from grey hair.

-How does purple shampoo work?
+What does purple shampoo do?

 In colour theory, purple is opposite light orange and yellow on the complementary colour wheel, and the purple pigment in purple shampoo balances out brassy colours.
 The purple pigment acts as a toner that helps to reduce yellow and orange hues and transform your hair into cool, hydrated blonde.
+Put simply, the violet and purple in purple shampoo counteracts brassy tones, leaving you bwith a cool, ashy, beigey blonde.

 Your hair stylist applies a professional toner when you get your hair coloured, but it can often fade quite quickly, which is why you may need an at-home hair toning solution.

-How to use purple shampoo
+How to use purple shampoo on blonde hair

 How long should I leave purple shampoo on my hair?